monome/docs/norns/reference/lib/ui/scrollinglist.md

 The UI is drawn using the `redraw()` function, which needs to be called when there is a change.

-`UI.ScrollingList.new` returns a table which should be stored in a variable `my_scrollinglist`.
-The various other controls and queries can then be called using `my_scrollinglist` in the manner described above.
+`UI.ScrollingList.new` returns a table which should be stored in a variable (eg. `scroll` in the example).
+The various other controls and queries can then be called using  the assigned variable in the manner described above.

 In the example above, each instance of `ScrollingList` is stored in the three variables, `scroll[1]`, `scroll[2]`, and `scroll[3]`.